pietronvll/spectraformer/logbook.md

+#### Jun 05, 2025

+Today 4 GPUs.

+Fictional doubling of the data amount worked quite fine.
+The model during training has reached lower loss value and by-eye has captured closer main broad SiC features.
+But there are signs of over-training: with more epochs difference between train_loss and val_loss is decreasing, tending more towards crossing point.
+It also can be seen by eye of loosing some features.

+For experiment let's overtrain **min59** to confirm loosing captured features.

+And maybe let's train even smaller model?
+For debugging I made **micro59** model config.
+Let's try training it with quasi-doubled data on Franklin.

+I wonder if I need to make plots per epoch and store them in tensorboard, would it be useful?
+Like the one on the dashboard and log_loss-wavenumber.
+Implementing it with **min60**.

 #### Jun 04, 2025

 Played around with savgol filter.
 Included it in the training process.
 Trained **min58**.
 It looks like filtering doesn't help to resolve overfitting issue.